 CHEM 330 - Environmental Chemistry (4.0 CH) A study of the relationships between the fundamental principles of chemistry and the environment.
 This course provides an introduction to the chemistry of water, soil, sub-surface and atmospheric systems including physical and chemical transport processes.
 In addition to basic principles, the course will address current topics relating to the field.
 Three 55-minute lectures and three hours of laboratory each week.
 Lab fee.
+Offered spring of even-numbered years.
+(P: CHEM 160).

-CHEM 345 - Biochemistry I (4.0 CH) Lecture and laboratory study of the properties and reactions of the fundamental molecules of biological systems including carbohydrates, amino acids, nucleotides, and lipids.
+CHEM 345 - Biochemistry I (4.0 CH) First of a two-course sequence in Biochemistry.
+Lecture and laboratory study of the properties and reactions of the fundamental molecules of biological systems including carbohydrates, amino acids, nucleotides, and lipids.
 The properties of the complex compounds composed of these basic molecules are also considered.
 Three 55-minute lectures and three hours of laboratory each week.
 Lab fee.
+Offered every fall.
+(P: CHEM 210).

 CHEM 348 - Biochemistry II (3.0 CH) Second of two course sequence in Biochemistry.
 Discussion of the various metabolic processes of amino acids, proteins, carbohydrates, nucleic acids, nucleotides and lipids.
 Three 55 minute lectures each week.
 Offered every spring.
+(P: CHEM 345).

 CHEM 370 - Instrumental Analysis (4.0 CH) A theoretical and applied examination of the principles of modern chemical instrumentation.
 Topics include spectroscopic, electrochemical and chromatographic instruments, plus computers and electronics in instrumentation.
 Laboratory includes specific applications directed toward qualitative and/or quantitative analyses.
 Three 55-minute lectures and four hours of laboratory each week.
-Offered every spring term.
+Offered spring term of odd-numbered years.
 Lab fee.
+(P: CHEM 240; non-majors require permission of instructor).

 CHEM 390 - Inorganic Chemistry (4.0 CH) A consideration of periodicity, atomic structure, and chemical bonding of main group elements and transition metals.
 Topics include acid-base theory, solvent theory, coordination chemistry, organo-metallic chemistry and bioinorganic chemistry.
 Laboratory emphasizes advanced techniques of synthesis and spectroscopic characterization of compounds.
 Three 55-minute lectures and four hours of laboratory each week.
 Lab fee.
+Offered every spring.
+(P: CHEM 320 and CHEM 370 or permission of the instructor).

 CHEM 405 - Junior Seminar (2.0 CH) Presentation of written and oral reports on proposed research, laboratory safety practices, and career-related information.
 Attendance at two off-campus seminars.
 (P: Two courses beyond Chem 160 and junior standing) Two 55-minute classes per week.
 Offered every spring.
+(PIC) (WIC)

 CHEM 406 - Capstone (2.0 CH) Written and oral reports on ethics, research and career-related information.
 Emphasis on critical thinking, scientific writing, chemical literacy and presentation skills.
 Assessment of overall chemical knowledge.
 Attendance at two off-campus seminars.
 Two 55-minute classes per week.
 Offered every fall.
-(P CHEM 405)
+(P CHEM 405.)

 CHEM 410 - Advanced Topics Inorganic Chemistry (3.0 CH) In-depth consideration of selected topics.
 Topics are announced prior to pre-registration and may include coordination chemistry, ligand field theory, catalysis, bioinorganic chemistry, organometallic chemistry, Lewis acid-base theory, and others.
 Two 85- minute lecture-discussions each week.
+Offered fall of even-numbered years.
+(P: CHEM 390 and permission of the instructor).

 CHEM 415 - Biological Inorganic Chemistry (3.0 CH) Investigation of the role of metal ions in biological cells.
-Topics include coordination chemistry of metal ions with functional groups of proteins and nucleic acids, structure and reaction mechanics of specific metalloenzymes, toxicity and essentiality of metal ions in organisms, mechanisms by which organisms obtain required metal ions from their environment and the use of metal-containing compounds in treating and preventing disease.
+Topics include coordination chemistry of metal ions with functional groups of proteins and nucleic acids, structure and reaction mechanisms of specific metalloenzymes, toxicity and essentiality of metal ions in organisms, mechanisms by which organisms obtain required metal ions from their environment and the use of metal-containing compounds in treating and preventing disease.
 Three 55 minute lectures each week or two 85 minute lectures each week.
 Offered every other fall.
+(P: CHEM 345 or permission of the instructor.)